 - 1. Continue to satisfy the requirements defined in Schedule B1; and - 2.
 Satisfy criteria 4, 5 and 6 below: - 4.
-The agency's accreditation system and processes conform to the Accord accepted practice as exemplified by: - a) High standards of professionalism, ethics and objectivity; - b) All involved in programme evaluation are competent in the agency's accreditation system, and are of high standing as educators or practitioners in the profession; - c) The defined evaluation standards and processes are applied consistently and fairly; - d) The accreditation report records and justifies accreditation recommendations in sufficient detail to support decision-making and clearly differentiates recommendations from requirements. - e) The decision making body demonstrates capacity to make difficult decisions in a way likely to be beneficial to the engineering community in the longer term. - 5.
-The graduate outcomes standard applied for accreditation is substantially equivalent to the Accord as exemplified by the Graduate Attribute exemplars as reflected in: - a) The agency's documented programme outcome standard; - b) The standard required of accredited programs in practice. - 6.
-The agency and its accreditation system are sustainable and adequately managed as indicated by: - a) Data from institutions offering educational programs that have sought accreditation in the jurisdiction; - b) Data regarding programs that have sought accreditation in the jurisdiction; - c) The extent to which programs have gone through a full accreditation cycle and been re-evaluated; - d) The depth of considerations observed during the accreditation visit and decision making meeting enabling appropriate accreditation outcomes to be achieved for a range of evidence of programme quality; - e) Mechanisms for the periodic review of accreditation policies, criteria and procedures; - f) The depth of training of programme assessors;
+The agency's accreditation system and processes conform to the Accord accepted practice as exemplified by: - a) High standards of professionalism, ethics and objectivity; - All involved in programme evaluation are competent in the agency's accreditation system, and are of high standing as educators or practitioners in the profession; - c) The defined evaluation standards and processes are applied consistently and fairly; - d) The accreditation report records and justifies accreditation recommendations in sufficient detail to support decision-making and clearly differentiates recommendations from requirements. - e) The decision making body demonstrates capacity to make difficult decisions in a way likely to be beneficial to the engineering community in the longer term. - 5.
+The graduate outcomes standard applied for accreditation is substantially equivalent to the Accord as exemplified by the Graduate Attribute exemplars as reflected in: - a) The agency's documented programme outcome standard; - b) The standard required of accredited programs in practice; - c) The assessment and evaluation of programme outcomes/ graduate attributes are practically implemented by the programmes/HEIs; - d) The awareness of outcomes-based accreditation by the agency's programme evaluators; - e) The understanding of outcomes-based accreditation by the agency's key officers and staff personnel. - 6.
+The agency and its accreditation system are sustainable and adequately managed as indicated by: - a) Data from institutions offering educational programs that have sought accreditation in the jurisdiction; - b) Data regarding programs that have sought accreditation in the jurisdiction; - c) The extent to which programs have gone through a full accreditation cycle and been re-evaluated;

-- g) The accreditation programme is led by personnel with appropriate expertise in engineering education, engineering practice and educational quality assurance - h) Separation of policy making from accreditation decision making - i) Mechanism exists to make consistent accreditation decisions sustainably; - j) The agency's history of involvement (if any) with other Education Accords under the International Engineering Alliance with evidence of general, consistent conformance with published accreditation policies and procedures.
+- d) The depth of considerations observed during the accreditation visit and decision making meeting enabling appropriate accreditation outcomes to be achieved for a range of evidence of programme quality; - e) Mechanisms for the periodic review of accreditation policies, criteria and procedures; - f) The depth of training of programme assessors; - g) The accreditation programme is led by personnel with appropriate expertise in engineering education, engineering practice and educational quality assurance - h) Separation of policy making from accreditation decision making - i) Mechanism exists to make consistent accreditation decisions sustainably; - j) The agency's history of involvement (if any) with other Education Accords under the International Engineering Alliance with evidence of general, consistent conformance with published accreditation policies and procedures.